 GCSE Dance encourages learners to take a skills-based approach.
 The practical component of the course enables students to study dance by 'doing' and the anthology of professional works will provide a springboard for the development of creative and engaging practical tasks.
 The study of the anthology will aid the development of students' skills in performance and choreography.
 We will then develop student's knowledge and understanding of dance and strengthen their ability to critically appraise dances of different styles and cultural influences.
 You will also go to see at least three different Dance performances over the two years.
+How will I learn?

+Year 10

+You will start the course by studying the different styles of dance, so you build up confidence in your own performance skills.
+You will also start studying the anthology of professional works and develop your essay writing skills and will then strengthen your ability to critically appraise.
+You will then prepare a solo and group performance as a 'mini' practise of component 1.
+You will then move on to start your choreographies.

+Year 11

 You will complete your choreographies for component 1 and will record your work ready for the moderated assessment.
 Alongside this you will prepare your solo and group performances ready for assessment after Christmas.
 Once this is completed you will focus on spending the rest of year 11 preparing for your Component 2 written exam in July.

+How will I be assessed?

 Dance is split into two components which are assessed in Year 11.
 One component is a practical exam in front of an examiner, the other is a written exam at the end of the course.
 Component 1 is made up of 3 performances: 1 solo performance, 1 group performance and one choreographed performance.
-60%

-Component 2 is a written exam based on a Dance anthology and students ability to review their own work.
-40%
+60% Component 2 is a written exam based on a Dance anthology and students ability to review their own work.
+40% Progression-where could this course take me?
 GCSE Dance will give you the necessary knowledge and understanding to progress on to A level Dance.
 In addition to this, GCSE Dance teaches you about physical fitness, presentation and team working skills which are all key work skills.

-You could be thinking about a career as a:

-Teacher

-Cinematographer

-Journalist

-Events Manager

-And the skills would also suit a job as a Dancer, Choreographer or in any areas of the Arts.
+You could be thinking about a career as a: Teacher Cinematographer Journalist Events Manager And the skills would also suit a job as a Dancer, Choreographer or in any areas of the Arts.

+Key Facts at a glance

 Qualification Name: GCSE Dance

+Qualification Type: GCSE

 Assessment:60% Practical exam, 40% written exam

+Examination Board: AQA

+EBacc Subject: No

-Further Information: See Mrs Dragu-
+Further Information: See Mrs Dragutu